-Kirsty Eyre took our London-based 3-month novel-writing course in 2017.
+Kirsty Eyre took our London-based three-month Writing Your Novel course in 2017.
 Cow Girl, the novel she was working on with us has gone on to win the inaugural Comedy Women in Print Unpublished Prize and a publishing contract with HarperCollins.

-You were working on your debut you novel Cow Girl when you studied on our 3-month novel-writing course in London back in 2017.
+You were working on your debut you novel Cow Girl when you studied on our three-month Writing Your Novel course in London back in 2017.
 How did the course impact your approach to writing?

 I went on the CBC course with a comedy diary (rough cut of Cow Girl) with a completely different name.
 CBC advised against the format of a diary, which I took on board and rewrote.
 I probably rewrote three times.